ClusterHQ/flocker/docs/installation/installer.rst

 * Installer provisions servers for you, and it writes a ``cluster.yml`` in your cluster directory containing the addresses of the servers.
 * You run the installer on the ``cluster.yml``.
 * Installer creates certificates for you, saves them in your cluster directory, installs Flocker and certificates on servers, and starts Flocker.
-* You can now interact with your Flocker cluster using the ``docker`` CLI on the nodes, or locally by using the ``uft-flocker-deploy`` tool or the ``uft-flocker-volumes`` tool.
+* You can now interact with your Flocker cluster using the ``docker`` CLI on the nodes, or locally by using the ``uft-flocker-deploy`` tool or the :ref:`flockerctl` tool.

 Supported Configurations
 ========================

-This Quick Start Installer can be used in the following configurations.
+The Labs Installer can be used in the following configurations.

 * **Supported configurations**